Budibase/website/content/it/templates/open-source-it-asset-management-software/index.md

 ### Why do you need asset management software?

-Digital tools take the legwork out of IT asset management.
-Countless organizations still manage devices using spreadsheets, emails, or even pen and paper.
+Digital tools take the legwork out of IT asset management (ITAM).
+Countless organizations still manage hardware and software inventories using spreadsheets, emails, or even pen and paper.
 This is far from ideal.

 Tracking and managing assets with manual tools creates avoidable admin work, risk, and scope for human error.

-The alternative is using dedicated IT asset management software.
+The alternative is using a dedicated IT asset management platform.
 Digital tools allow you to automate processes, eliminate risks, and provide more streamlined workflows.

 ### What do asset management tools include?

-All asset management tools contain two components:
+All asset management tools contain key features:

 1. A database for managing device information.
 2. A front-end interface for calling, querying and manipulating device data.

 For example, businesses might store and use data on how devices are used, their cumulative cost over time, their maintenance needs, and more.
-The goal is to draw maximum value from each device while minimizing ongoing operational costs.
+Or, they might need to track other resources, like software licenses, mobile devices, network hardware, and more.

-Asset management systems empower you to use this information, without the need for advanced database skills.
-This saves time and money, by creating intuitive and streamlined workflows for IT teams.
+Our web-based open-source asset management system empowers you to use this information, without the need for advanced database skills.
+This saves time and money, by creating intuitive and streamlined asset tracking workflows for IT teams.

 ![Open source IT asset Management software](https://res.cloudinary.com/daog6scxm/image/upload/h_678,w_1038/v1646385879/cms/IT_Asset_Management_Template_1_nbxtnj.webp "open source IT asset management software")